jbananak-jfrog/ReadME-ML/docs/JFROG ML/serve-models-deployment/prediction-input-output-adapters.md

 The `MultiInputAdapter` supports Automatic input format detection.

-Sometimes we want to deploy a single model with multiple different input adapters.
-We could create a copy of the model, change the input adapter, and deploy multiple copies.
+Sometimes you want to deploy a single model with multiple different input adapters.
+You could create a copy of the model, change the input adapter, and deploy multiple copies.
 However, we can also use a `MultiInputAdapter` to handle various input formats with a single model.

 ```
 from frogml.sdk.model.adapters import DefaultOutputAdapter, DataFrameInputAdapter, ImageInputAdapter, MultiInputAdapter